 …didn’t say why they believe Dylan Farrow rather than Woody Allen.
 But some have nuanced their words.

 Firstly, it must be noted that Woody Allen hasn’t asked these actors to work with him, or to work with him again!
 Actors exclaiming “I won’t work with him again,” when Woody Allen didn’t even ask them, appear more than a little ludicrous.

 Second, these actors didn’t say WHY they believe Dylan Farrow rather than Woody Allen, or the Yale-New Haven report, or the New York State Child Welfare Dept., the Supreme Court document, or prosecutor Frank Maco’s full Statement of Decision, date September 24, 1993.

-Third, some of these actors have subsequently nuanced their words, but the press do not report it, or worse, if the “journalist” does not respect the ethical rules of their profession, which is extremely common, they may voluntarily alters the actors’ words.
+Third, some of these actors have subsequently nuanced their words or r, but the press do not report it, or worse, if the “journalist” does not respect the ethical rules of their profession, which is extremely common, they may voluntarily alters the actors’ words.
 For example:

 Rebecca Hall: ” I didn’t [donate my salary] to make a public judgment.
 I did it because my conscience was affected when I became aware that a woman felt indirectly invalidated by my decision to work with a man whom she believes assaulted her.”

 Many actors support Woody Allen and don’t believe Dylan Farrow’s allegation